 What’s the difference between Junior Counselors and Senior Counselors?

 Junior Counselors have the same requirements and responsibilities of Senior Staff.
 The campers don’t know the difference between JCs and Senior Counselors.
-This distinction is for staff distinctions and paperwork.
-There are a few main differences:
+This distinction is for staff and paperwork.
+There are a couple of main differences:

 - JCs primarily work with our youngest age groups, Cubs (K-1st grade) and Blazers (2nd and 3rd grade).
 We also have an office position available for one Junior Counselor.